apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/configuration/configuration.md

     ```

 2. Adjust the value of `ngram_token_size`.

    ```bash
    kbcli cluster configure mysql-cluster  --set=ngram_token_size=6
    ```

    :::note

    Make sure the value you set is within the Allowed Values of this parameter.
 Otherwise, the reconfiguration may fail.

    :::

+3. View the status of the parameter reconfiguration.

-3. Watch the progress of searching parameter reconfiguration and pay attention to the output of `Status.Progress` and `Status.Status`.
+   `Status.Progress` and `Status.Status` shows the overall status of the parameter reconfiguration and Conditions show the details.

+   When the `Status.Status` shows `Succeed`, the reconfiguration is completed.

    <details>

    <summary>Output</summary>